 Blueberries don’t like too much fertilizer.
 Fertilizing twice a year in the early spring works well.
 For organic fertilizer, try blood or cottonseed meal or an organic fertilizer designed for acid-loving plants.
 Don't just fertilize and forget.
 Test the soil's pH regularly to keep the soil in the sweet spot for acid.
 Because acid washes out of soil over time, you might find that it's more effective to start with a half-dose of fertilizer in the spring, then add a light monthly dose throughout the season.
-Your soil tests should tell you what's best.

 Birds love blueberries just as much as we do.
 The best way to protect your fruit from feathered poachers is to surround your bushes with bird netting a few weeks before the berries are ripe.
 Bird netting may be a pain, but it works.